mnot/I-D/rfc5988bis/draft.md

 {{procedure}}.
 The Expert(s) and IANA will interact as outlined below.

-IANA will direct any incoming requests regarding the registry to the processes established by the Expert(s); typically, this will mean referring them to the registry HTML page.
+IANA will direct any incoming requests regarding the registry to the processes established by the Expert(s); typically, this will mean referring them to the registry Web page.

 The Expert(s) will provide registry data to IANA in an agreed form (e.g. a specific XML format).
 IANA will publish: